vnali/studio-plugin-docs/README.md

 ## Requirement
 - Craft 4.4 and higher.

+## License & Pricing
+This is a commercial plugin available through the [Craft plugin store](https://plugins.craftcms.com).

 ## Main features:
 - Manage multiple podcasts.
 - Multi-site support for the podcast and episode elements.